Stop thieves and impersonators on social media.

 Safeguarding your information on social networks

 In addition to the potential for thieves to impersonate you, there are other ways social networks can provide them with your personal information.
 Follow these tips to minimize your risk:

 - Avoid posting photos of financial information or mail.

 - Learn and understand your privacy settings at the account level and with each individual post you make to avoid oversharing.
 Understand the privacy impact of accepting a friend or follow request.

 - Be skeptical of links to unfamiliar websites, especially ones that promise shocking video, photos or gossip.
 They may be designed to hijack control of your account and information, and trick your friends into doing the same.

-- If you log into social media on a computer other than your own, remember to log off before leaving and to avoid checking the box to remember your username or password.
+- If you log into social media on a computer other than your own, remember to log off before leaving.
+Avoid checking the box to remember your username or password.

-Article last modified on August 13, 2018.
+Article last modified on January 3, 2019.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: How Can You Report Identity Theft on Facebook or Other Social Media? - AMP.
+Mobile users may also access the AMP Version: Social Media Identity Theft - AMP.